Woolloongabba

 Table Chart PROFILE FAQ

-Woolloongabba features high concentrations of group households and lone person households, with a median household size of 2.1 people
+Woolloongabba features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 48.2% of all households, including 13.2% couples with children, 26.7% couples without children, and 5.6% single parent families.
-Non-family households comprise the remaining 51.8%, with lone person households at 32.3% and group households comprising 19.5%.
-The median household size is 2.1 people.
+Non-family households account for the remaining 51.8%, with lone person households at 32.3% and group households comprising 19.5%.
+The median household size is 2.1 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households